-The forum will address the sources and health impacts of air pollution.
-Dr. Buonocore will discuss his research on the cumulative health co-benefits of a proposed carbon fee in Massachusetts.
-A summary of this work can be found at the Harvard T.H.
+The forum addressed the sources and dramatic health impacts of air pollution.
+A summary of Dr. Buonocore’s research related to the impact of carbon pricing on health benefits can be found at the Harvard T.H.
 Chan School of Public Health website.

-This event is part of LWVMA’s Climate and Energy Solutions Series.
-It is free and open to the public.
+This event was part of LWVMA’s Climate and Energy Solutions Series.
+It was free and open to the public.

 Click here for an event flyer.